Jeremih: 2012–2015: Late Nights

-In December 2011, Jeremih confirmed he had been working on his third studio album which was originally titled Thumpy Johnson.
+In December 2011, Jeremih confirmed he had been working on his third studio album, originally titled Thumpy Johnson.
 He announced plans from a summer 2012 release under Def Jam.
 However, the album was not released.
 Instead, Jeremih released his first mixtape titled Late Nights with Jeremih on August 7, 2012.

 On November 5, 2014, Jeremih and members of his crew were involved in an incident at a Fuddruckers restaurant in Billings, MT in which Jeremih's associates allegedly "hassled" a young female restaurant employee and a manager for discriminating against them.
 Members of Jeremih's crew responded to the alleged racism by taking over the restaurant's microphone, throwing beer onto employees, and allegedly throwing a glass beer bottle into the kitchen, getting broken glass into the fryer and forcing the restaurant to close temporarily.
 The Billings Police Department sought but never issued arrest warrants in response to the incident.
 Surveillance footage of the altercation was published by TMZ, and the concert promoter for Jeremih's Billings performance offered refunds to audience members and renounced the actions taken by Jeremih and his crew.

 "All the Time" is a song which originally appeared on his mixtape Late Nights with Jeremih but was re-released with an additional verse by rapper Lil Wayne as a single.
 The song was released on April 16, 2013, as a digital download.
 On July 17, 2014, Jeremih formally released his collaborative EP "No More" with Shlohmo through his Twitter account.

 The first single off Jeremih's third studio album (retitled Late Nights: The Album), "Don't Tell 'Em" featuring YG, was released on June 6, 2014.
+On September 26, 2014, Jeremih released promotional single "Nobody But U" produced by Cashmere Cat, but it did not make the album.
 The second single, "Planez" featuring J. Cole was released on January 22, 2015.
 The first promotional single "Tonight Belongs to U!" featuring Flo Rida was released on April 21, 2015.
 The third single, "Oui" was released on October 30, 2015.
 The second promotional single, "Royalty" featuring Big Sean and Future, was released October 29, 2015.
 The third promotional single "Peace Sign" featuring Fabolous and Red Cafe was released November 18, 2015.
 The fourth single, "Pass Dat" was released December 1, 2015.
 On December 4, Jeremih finally released the album to critical acclaim.
 To promote the album, Jeremih embarked on his Late Nights Uncut Tour.